zidude1234/zidude1234/README.md

 ## 👋 Hello everyone 👋

-I am Biola, a data enthusiast building skills as I explore transition into the data science/engineering space.
+I am a tech enthusiast building skills as I explore transition into the data science/engineering space.
 I am on a learning journey to develop and deploy frameworks & solutions both on web and the cloud space.
 Hope to learn and expand the body of knowledge eventually.

-Languages: Python, SQL
+Languages: Python, SQL , JavaScript, APEX

 Viz Tools: Excel, Power BI, Tableau